 The Life of John James Audubon: The Naturalist (1869) [FREE ebook] The primary source material for this biography was Audubon’s notes and journals, written/edited by Lucy Green Bakewell Audubon and Robert Williams Buchanan.
 The JJ Audubon image is an engraving by H.B.
 Hall based on a portrait by Henry Inman that appears in the book.

 John James Audubon – The Making of an American (2004) by Richard Rhodes*

 Audubon’s ‘Birds of America’ at Yale: Creating a masterwork one feather at a time.
 Article by Mike Cummings, Yale News, June 30, 2015

-“Ornithological Biography” or an Account of the Habits of the Birds of the Birds of the United States of America Vol 4, (1838) by John James Audubon [FREE ebook].
+“Ornithological Biography” or an Account of the Habits of the Birds of the United States of America Vol 4, (1838) by John James Audubon [FREE ebook].

 Featured photo of Columbian Hummingbirds is from plate 425 of The Birds of America

 If you just can’t get enough about birds, there’s more here ⇒ Bird ID Challenge (test your birding skills); Birdsong Melody (the music and magic of the mockingbird); The California Brown Pelican; and Fast and Fearless (the Hummingbird).